roman-milk/roman-milk.github.io/the-hardheads.md

+===

- ****** The Hardheads ****** byJust_Plain_Bob© "There wasn't anyway that I was going to have an affair with Randy, but I needed to confront you over Gloria so I led him on and did what I did on the tennis court was supposed to make the confrontation happen.
+"There wasn't anyway that I was going to have an affair with Randy, but I needed to confront you over Gloria so I led him on and did what I did on the tennis court was supposed to make the confrontation happen.
 When it was obvious that you were gone and were not coming back Gloria came to me in tears and told me that Randy was the one who threatened to fire her if she didn't tell me what he told her to tell me.
 As a single mother with two kids she couldn't afford to lose her job so she did it.
 She also told me about how everyone thought Randy was bedding me all along.
 By then it was too late and you were gone and I couldn't find you.
 Your mother either wouldn't or couldn't help me and nobody else could help me either."

  "That's all very interesting Beverly, but so what?"